-The University of Southern California is an equal opportunity employer and educator, proudly pluralistic and firmly committed to providing equal opportunity for outstanding men and women of every race, creed and background.
-The university strives to maintain a community in which each person respects the rights of other people to live, work and learn in peace and dignity, be proud of who and what they are, and to have equal opportunity to realize their full potential as individuals and members of society.
+The University of Southern California is an equal opportunity, affirmative action educator and employer, proudly pluralistic and firmly committed to providing education and employment opportunities to outstanding, qualified individuals with diverse backgrounds and experience.
+The university strives to maintain a welcoming community in which all its members may live, work and learn in peace and dignity, be proud of who they are, and have equal opportunity to realize their full potential as individuals and members of society.
 To this end, the university places great emphasis on those values and virtues that bind us together as human beings and members of the Trojan Family.
-The university enthusiastically supports this policy in its entirety, and expects that every person associated with the university will give continuing support to its implementation.
+The university enthusiastically supports the principles of affirmative action and equal opportunity in their entirety and expects that every person associated with the university will give continuing support to their implementation.

 The university is committed to complying with all applicable laws and regulations—at all levels of government—that prohibit discrimination against, or mandate special consideration be given to, applicants for admission or employment, or current faculty, staff or students, on the basis of any protected characteristic.
 This commitment applies to all the university’s educational programs and activities—including admissions—as well as all employment actions, including but not limited to recruiting, hiring, promotion, demotion, compensation, benefits, transfers, layoffs, return from layoff, provision of leaves, training, education, tuition assistance, and other programs.